Zen and the Three Door Problem

 “What information would that be, Master?”

 “To nothing, Master.
+She knows where the coin is hidden.
 But how does that help?
 The door where I’m standing may have nothing, or may have the coin.
 The other door may have nothing, or may have the coin.
 The odds are still the same!”

-“… Unless your Teacher had no choice, my Son.
+“No, my Son.
+When she opened that empty door, your Teacher most likely had no choice.
 That’s the second piece of information.”

 “Why would our Teacher have no choice, Master?”

 “Exactly.
-So in that case, where do the remaining doors lead to?”
+And where do the remaining doors lead to?”

 “One to nothing, one to the coin, Master.”